NatashaKhotkina/Amino_acid_transfer_learning_for_antibody_binding_prediction/README.md

 All reusable and non-interactive code is stored in **src** package.

+## Conclusion

+Our results suggest that accurate prediction of antibody escape is possible with smaller train datasets and can be improved by transfer learning.

 ## Usage

 ### Launch notebook copy in Google Colab (web)